Colleen Rusch: Honoring a special girl through service to others

 Colleen Rusch is focused on living a meaningful life, and on teaching her sons to do the same by giving back to the community.

-It was last year that she first trained to become a Court Appointed Special Advocate (CASA).
+It was 2017 when she first trained to become a Court Appointed Special Advocate (CASA).
 After losing their ten-year-old daughter Rose to heart disease, Colleen, her husband, and their two sons moved from New Jersey to Colorado to start a new chapter.

 “Losing a child is the most devastating thing a parent can endure.
 I miss Rose more than anyone can understand,” Colleen said.
 “I search for purpose and meaning and try to make her proud by living a life that I know she would have lived if she was still with us.”